 Pro Tip: be weary if only the cargo ferries are running to the island.
 This means that the seas are rough.
 Unaware of this, we were cramped into a tiny cabin in the front of the cargo ferry and over half of the passengers were sea sick (including myself!)

-How to Get to Flamenco Beach for Free & with No Crowds
+Drive to Flamenco Beach for Free with No Crowds!

 Yay!
 You have arrived!